Homeschooling is no longer only kids in the home being taught by their mom or dad.

 “I went with my gut and it turns out that I was correct.
 It has been a fantastic experience for the entire family.”

-White sees herself not as the instructor of her kids’ homeschool, but since the “facilitator.”
+White sees herself not as the instructor of her kids’ homeschool, but as the “facilitator.”

 Furthermore, “Every child has their distinct needs.
 I have fun watching them pick these things up and sort of go off by themselves.
 I just kind of step in when they want me to help.”